andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 ## Try it yourself

-WearCast is public and deployable with a single `sam deploy`.
-The entire infrastructure (Cognito, API Gateway, Lambda, AgentCore Runtime, AgentCore Memory) is defined in one SAM template.
+WearCast is public and deployable with a single `sam deploy` in [this GitHub repo](https://github.com/andmoredev/wearcast/).

 The key components:
 - `backend/functions/websocket-connect.js`: The presigned URL generator (the only "middleman")